hilbert-spaess/hilbert-spaess.github.io/_posts/2020-03-27-Simpsons's Paradox and the backdoor criterion.md

+This is a follow-up to my [previous summary](https://hilbert-spaess.github.io/stats-Causality-from-correlation-Pearl's-approach/) of causal inference with graphical causal models.
 Simpson's paradox is a phenomenon in which a correlation 'reverses' once a new confounding variable is taken into account.
-It is explained by an application of causal inference.
+Any 'paradoxical' conclusions can explained using causal inference.

 ## Medical Trials